bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 TCWV Processor
 --------------

-The overall processing flow of the SNAP TCWV processor is shown in tcwv_chain_.
+The overall processing flow of the SNAP TCWV processor is shown in :numref:`tcwv_chain`.

 .. _tcwv_chain:
 .. figure::  pix/tcwv_chain.png
    :align:   center
+   :scale: 80 %

+   Processing flow of the SNAP TCWV processor.

 CTP Processor
 -------------

-The overall processing flow of the SNAP CTP processor is shown in ctp_chain_.
+The overall processing flow of the SNAP CTP processor is shown in :numref:`ctp_chain`.

 .. _ctp_chain:
 .. figure::  pix/ctp_chain.png
     :align:   center
+    :scale: 80 %

+    Processing flow of the SNAP CTP processor.

 The data is organised in the described 4-dimensional form x(u,v,t,k), but additionally each data stream k is assigned to one of the subsystems of interest: